pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

   * [Identity](#identity): For authentication and authorization of cluster users, and worker nodes.
   * [Managed Infrastructure](#managed-infrastructure): To provide managed services for the cluster.
-  At a minimum, this includes a virtual network for the cluster to use.
+  At a minimum, this includes a virtual network for the cluster.
   * [Storage](#storage): To provide data stores for the cluster and its workloads.
   * [Recommended Settings](#recommended-settings): To apply helpful features